Early Life

 Rise to Success

-In 1986, Thomas and Andreas co-founded Hexal AG, focusing on producing generic drugs.
-Under their leadership, Hexal became one of Germany's leading generic drug manufacturers.
-The brothers sold Hexal and their stake in Eon Labs to Novartis in 2005 for approximately $7.5 billion.
-Post-Hexal, the Strüngmann brothers established investment firms, including Santo Holding and Athos Service, focusing on biotech and healthcare sectors.
-In 2008, they were early investors in BioNTech, playing a pivotal role in developing mRNA technology, which led to the successful COVID-19 vaccine.
+Thomas and his twin brother Andreas co-founded Hexal AG in 1986.
+Under their leadership, Hexal became a leading generic drug manufacturer in Germany.
+In 2005, they sold Hexal and their stake in Eon Labs to Novartis for approximately $7 billion.
+Following the sale of Hexal, the Strüngmann brothers established investment firms, including Santo Holding and Athos Service, focusing on healthcare and biotech sectors.
+A pivotal moment came with their early investment in BioNTech SE, which developed the Pfizer-BioNTech COVID-19 vaccine, significantly increasing their wealth.
+The brothers earned $8 billion on their stake in BioNTech SE.

 Key Business Strategies